pubudu2003060/todoapp-react-native/README.md

-Here’s a cleaned-up and corrected version of your `README.md`.
-I’ve adjusted formatting issues, fixed Markdown syntax, and added clarity while preserving your style and tone.

----

 # 📝 React Native To-Do List App

 A simple, clean, and efficient mobile To-Do list application built using **React Native CLI**, **TypeScript**, and **Zustand** for state management.
 This app allows users to add, delete, and mark tasks as complete, with optional local storage using **AsyncStorage** for persistence.